News article hero image

 Our survey found that factors that vary depending on location, such as crime rates, local amenities, and transport links, are really important in the eyes of prospective home buyers.
 So which areas in the UK have the most appeal in 2024?

-To find out, we used the tool Keyword Finder to analyse Google search volumes for the term ‘Homes for sale in X’ with X being each major town and city in the UK with a population of 100,000 or more.
+To find out, we used the tool Ahrefs to analyse Google search volumes for the term ‘Homes for sale in X’ with X being each major town and city in the UK with a population of 100,000 or more.

-1. The most in-demand UK cities when it comes to home ownership are Birmingham, Glasgow and Sheffield, with each variant of ‘Homes for sale in X’ receiving an average of 26,000 searches per month.
+1. The most in-demand UK cities when it comes to home ownership are Glasgow, Edinburgh and Sheffield with each variant of ‘Homes for sale in X’ receiving more than 7500 searches per month.

-2. London and Edinburgh are also amongst the most sought-after locations when it comes to buying a house, with 25,000 and 23,900 searches being conducted for houses in these areas, respectively.
+1. Swansea and Leicester are also amongst the most sought-after locations when it comes to buying a house, with 7200 and 6900 searches being conducted for houses in these areas, respectively.

-3. Leicester, Bradford and Swansea are also amongst the top 10 most searched-for cities, clearly demonstrating high demand amongst prospective home buyers.
+1. Stoke-on-Trent, Liverpool and London are also amongst the top 10 most searched-for cities, clearly demonstrating high demand amongst prospective home buyers.

 1